 When you auto-focus with your DSLR default settings, here is how it basically works: you press your shutter half way to auto-focus, and when your focus is OK you press your shutter a second time to take the picture.
 There is an alternative to this focusing method: you can decide that another button (the famous BBF, or “back button focusing”) will handle your focus.

 Depending on your camera, you can use the AF-ON button (this is the one I am using on my Canon 5D MarkII), or the AF-L button for Nikon users, or even the star (*) button.

 Simply because it separates your focusing from your shutter.
 Instead of asking your index finger to deal with two different things one after the other, you give it one single task (pressing the shutter at the perfect moment) while your thumb will deal with focusing.

 There is a debate about BBF.
 Some have tried it and swear that they don’t see any difference.
 If you mainly photograph landscape or still life, it’s very likely that BBF won’t change your life.
 On the other hand, if you are a portrait photographer, and if your model is potentially moving fast (those who have a toddler at home, I can feel your attention growing!!), BBF is probably going to be your best friend.

 Let’s try to understand why.
-Here is an image of two cute boys playing knights.
+Here is an image of my boys being wild and carefree on the beach.
 They’re happily running towards the lens.

 If you place your focal point on the first boy, press your shutter half way to focus and then press the shutter, there is a fraction of seconds between those two steps.
 This very short moment can be long enough to let the first boy step out of your focus zone.
 Especially if you were using a wide aperture, thus having a very shallow depth of field.
 As a result, you will get an unsharp image.